Top 10 ways to make your venue more accessible

 8. Fill up a water bowl

 Visitors may be visiting your venue with an assistance dog.
 Be inclusive by offering to pour the dog some water; visitors may feel pressured to leave if their dog has gone a long time without something to drink.
-Euan’s Guide has guide dog bowls available for venues, contact us for more information.
+Euan’s Guide has guide dog bowls available for venues, check out our resources.